I share my savings tips for how to save money as a teenager with or without a job. We also discuss how much should a teenager save from paycheck.

 Golden Rule #1: Spend Less than You Earn

-For starters, you need to actually have an income source.
+For starters, your teen needs to actually have an income source.

 Teenagers can have any of the following income sources: